Countries

 Statkraft’s Lucy Kent, Head of Greener Grid Parks, explains how the UK can ‘balance the scales’ of the grid with Battery Energy Storage Systems (BESS), and what more is needed to overcome barriers to growth.

-With National Grid ESO aiming to operate a zero-carbon electricity system by 2025, there’s never been a more important time to utilise reliable solutions that can help us meet this ambition.
+With the National Energy System Operator (NESO) aiming to operate a zero-carbon electricity system by 2025, there’s never been a more important time to utilise reliable solutions that can help us meet this ambition.
 To hit this target, fossil fuels are being replaced with renewable energy – such as wind and solar.
 But given that these are driven by changeable weather, and they don’t come with integrated grid stability services, the transition to renewables needs to come with flexible solutions that step in to ensure there’s always enough power supply to meet demand, and ensure power supply is uninterrupted.

 Currently, the UK is heavily reliant on natural gas to balance energy fluctuations and maintain this grid stability.
 Yet the IPCC warns that fossil fuel emissions must be halved within 11 years if global warming is to be limited to 1.5°C above pre-industrial levels, the target identified as part of the Paris Climate Agreement.
 If the UK is to achieve its own zero-carbon targets, whilst achieving greater energy independence and the associated benefits, it must reduce its reliance on natural gas.